i-khalil-s/iTlajtol/README.md

 ## iOS Client

-There are two clients, one writtent in Objective-C and the other in Swift using SwiftUI.
+There are two clients, one written in Objective-C and the other in Swift using SwiftUI.

 ### Cite this work